Chart Color Schemes

 Coldstream is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 the estimated population of the suburb of Coldstream (Vic.) is around 2,204 people.
-This reflects an increase of 5 people since the 2021 Census, which reported a population of 2,199 people.
-The change is inferred from the resident population of 2,181 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+Based on analysis of ABS population updates for the broader area, as of November 2025 the estimated population of the Coldstream (Vic.) statistical area (Lv2) is around 2,210.
+This reflects an increase of 11 people since the 2021 Census, which reported a population of 2,199.
+The change is inferred from the resident population of 2,180 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
 This level of population equates to a density ratio of 39 persons per square kilometer.
-Over the past decade, Coldstream has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by natural growth contributing approximately 53.0% of overall population gains during recent periods.
+Over the past decade, the Coldstream (Vic.)
+(SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
+Population growth for the area was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth is projected for statistical areas across the nation, with the suburb expected to expand by 372 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 20.5% over the 17 years.
+Examining future population trends, an above median population growth is projected for the area, with the Coldstream (Vic.)
+(SA2) expected to expand by 374 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.2% in total over the 17 years.

 Frequently Asked Questions - Population